 In addition, the following aspects need to be fulfilled when using the TOE:

-• All security hints described in the delivered documents [12]..[18] have to be considered.
+• All security hints described in the delivered documents [13] to [19] have to be considered.

 The Composite Product Manufacturer receives all necessary recommendations and hints to develop his software in form of the delivered documentation.